umarcor/SIEAV/ghdl_ug/README.md

 python run.py -v -g
 ```

-Notes:
+Remarks:

 - Explore the content of `vunit_out`.
-- Testbenches are not used if they don't have the expected generic.
+- Testbenches are not used if they don't have the expected generic or naming.
-- Integration with GtkWave is built-in.
+- Integration with GTKWave is built-in.
 - Switching between simulators is a matter of changing an environment variable.

+NOTE: although `run.py` and `tb_adder_vunit.vhd` are provided here, readers are encouraged to trying writing them on their own, by reading the [VUnit User Guide](http://vunit.github.io/user_guide.html).